 This is true when you want to manage your weight, pregnant or not.
-Eating frequent small meals helps you manage your portion size.
-This is especially useful when you are pregnant and eating a full meal makes you sick.
+Eating frequent but small meals helps you manage your portion size.
+This is especially useful when you are pregnant and eating a full meal can make you sick.

 ‘In general, I try to eat healthy, but I’ve been eating more fast food because French fries calm my stomach.
 They’re my reward once in awhile.’
 Jana Kramer

 This is something your doctor will prescribe anyway.
-But if you needed an additional reason to take your prenatal vitamins regularly, then this is it!
+But if you needed an additional reason to take your prenatal vitamins regularly, then you should talk with your doctor right away!
 As you know, your body needs extra nutrition during pregnancy.
 If you want to manage your weight and take in the nutrients without loading yourself with calories, take your vitamins!
-But this does not mean that you forego your usual meals and make do with supplements.
-You need food, just not as much as people would have you believe.
+But this does not mean that you forego your usual meals and rely on supplements.

-Now that you know that you need to follow a proper diet, let’s find out what is healthy for you.
+Now that you know you need to follow a proper diet, let’s see what is healthy for you.

-- Cereals and breads made with whole grains.
+- Cereals and bread made with whole grains

-- Foods rich in folate like strawberries, spinach, and beans.
+- Foods rich in folate such as strawberries, spinach, and beans

 There is a long list of foods you should avoid to manage your weight during pregnancy.
 Here they are: